DynamicDevices/meta-dynamicdevices/README.md

 # meta-dynamicdevices

-Common core for Dynamic Devices Yocto board support
+Common core for Active Edge Solutions "Edge" Yocto board support

 Support for local kas build is a work in progress.
 Some notes: